Iamasamwich/todo-server/README.md

 ## Todo

 * fix bug with due dates: dueDate has 10 hour time zone where today's date is midnight.
-* improve mobile styling: add margin to right of todo steps
 * add reset feature to change todo and steps to not done